Hysteresis in magnets: Hysteresis in disordered ferromagnet and Barkhausen noise

-The nonequilibrium random-field Ising model was introduced~\cite{sethna:93} as a simple theoretical model to explain Barkhausen noise and hysteresis in disordered ferromagnets.
+For the hysteretic response of the RFIM, the problem can be solved exactly in one dimension \cite{kurbah:2011}.
+For the two-dimensional case, there are only numerical simulations.
+See for example, \cite{salvat-pujol:2009}.
+Even though the equilibrium properties of the RFIM model are not easy to determine exactly, it turns out that the non-equilibrium hysteretic response can be determined exactly in some cases.

+In the case of the Ising model without disorder, we have seen that the hysteresis is governed by the rate of formation and growth of droplets of the oppositely magnetized phase.
+The activation barriers are strongly modified by the presence of impurities.
+We now discuss the case of hysteresis in a random field Ising model, where the effects of disorder are predominant, and a large number of droplets are present even in ground state, which qualitatively change the behavior of the hysteresis loops.

 In this model, an Ising spin $s_i=\pm 1$ is placed on each site of a lattice and nearest-neighboring spins interact ferromagnetically.
 Each spin is also coupled to an on-site quenched random field $h_i$, drawn independently from a common distribution $\phi(h_i)$ at each site of a lattice.
 In addition, the entire system is subjected to a spatially uniform time-dependent magnetic field $h(t)$, which can be varied externally.
 For a given configuration of the spins $\{s_i\}$, a given realization of the quenched random fields $\{h_i\}$, and a given value of the external field $h$, the energy of the system of given by

 At a fixed value of the external field $h$, the system relaxes through zero-temperature Glauber single-spin-flip dynamics, whereby a single spin flips at a certain rate $\Gamma$ only if the spin-flip lowers the energy of the system.
 Because of the energy-lowering dynamics, at any $h$, the system eventually always relaxes to a stable spin configuration, in which the spins are aligned to the local field $\ell_i(h) = J \sum_{j \in \partial i} s_j + h_i + h$, i.e.,